Didas-git/sbp/README.md

 > [!IMPORTANT]
 > Formal definition coming soon...

-To see the current schema check out the [typescript types](./js/src/schema-definition.ts).
+To see the current definition check out the [typescript types](./js/src/schema-definition.ts).